Ecstasy Laws in California

 (4) Your record does not show revocation of probation or parole without completion

-(5) Your record does not show that you have successfully completed or been terminated from diversion within five years prior to the alleged charge.
+(5) Your record does not show that you have completed or been terminated from diversion within five years before the alleged charge.

 (6) You have no prior felony conviction within five years.

 If you are facing possession with intent to sell ecstasy charges, diversion is not an option, and you may face up to 3 years in jail.
-Make sure you contact our office to discuss your case.
+Could you make sure you contact our office to discuss your case?
 We offer Free Case Evaluations to our clients.
-Our lawyers are experienced in this area, and we will explain your charges and your options in detail.
+Our lawyers are experienced in this area, and we will explain your charges and options in detail.